sota-zk-labs/zkp-documents/terms/round_by_round_soundness.md

+---
+comments: true
+---

 # Round-by-round Soundness

 A protocol $I$ for a [language](language.md) $L$ satisfies round-by-round soundness if the following properties hold:

 - At any stage of any execution of $I$, there is a well-defined state and some states are "doomed".
 Once the protocol $I$ is in a doomed state, it will (except with negligible probability) forever remain doomed.
 - If $x \notin L$ then the initial state is doomed.
 - If at the end of the interaction the state is doomed, then the verifier will reject.